-In 2004, Casey’s Law came to pass in Kentucky and was implemented in 2012 in the state of Ohio.
-It was initiated after the death of Matthew Casey Wethington who died of a heroin overdose at age 23.
+In 2004, Casey's Law came to pass in Kentucky and was implemented in 2012 in the state of Ohio.
+It was initiated after the death of Matthew Casey Wethington passed away from heroin overdose at age 23.

 The Truth behind Casey’s Law